Twitter as Universal Meta-Commentary Layer

 So far, the Bridgy service has had some bugs and doesn’t support backfill, but otherwise, I think it’s great!
 It lets me, the author, add some social proof and interaction, but lets readers and commenters post on something they “own” and the conversation easily continues off-page for me and other readers.
 In a very small way, it lets my blogposts come alive.

-More recently, I've been enjoying Internet-friend Maxim Leyzerovich's Twitter Links Chrome Extension.
-It's so simple - while you're reading something interesting, you can hit the extension and it puts that URL into Twitter search!
+More recently, I’ve been enjoying Internet-friend Maxim Leyzerovich’s Twitter Links Chrome Extension (2022 update - I now maintain a fork updated for Manifest v3).
+It’s so simple - while you’re reading something interesting, you can hit the extension and it puts that URL into Twitter search!

 This lets you a) easily find the creator if they are on Twitter, or b) see what others are saying about it.